OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 If you sign up to SoundCloud® using Google+, by default information regarding your activity on SoundCloud® will be visible on Google to everyone in your Google+ circles and shared with Google according to Google's terms of service and Google's privacy policy.
 For more information on how to manage the activities you share back to your Google+ account, see Google's support page.
 You can manage who from your Google+ circles sees your SoundCloud® activity from within your Google+ App settings page.
 If you want to control the type of SoundCloud® activity that is shared with your Google+ circles, you can do this from the settings page of your SoundCloud account under the “Connections” tab.

-If you signed up to SoundCloud® using Google+ by mistake, you can delete your account from the account page within your settings at any time, or you can email us at privacy@soundcloud.com.
+If you signed up to SoundCloud® using Google+ by mistake, you can delete your account from the account page within your settings at any time, or you can contact us via our Help Center.

 How we use your information